 The cinematography school at the New York Film Academy has graduated numerous alumni who have remained committed to realizing their professional ambitions.

-The New York Film Academy’s cinematography school is focused on helping students realize and achieve the many career options that are available to well-trained cinematographers.
+Part of what makes us one of the best cinematography school schools is our focus on helping students realize and achieve the many career options that are available to well-trained cinematographers.
 Read below to see some of the positions and companies our alumni have worked for.